-By nature, cats are most active at dusk and dawn, but domestic cats are creatures of habit.
-If you'd like your cat's activity schedule to suit your lifestyle-rather than late night workouts followed by her pouncing on you in bed and meowing for food at 5 a.m.-then shape those habits while she's still a kitten.
+By nature, cats are most active at dusk and dawn, but domestic cats are primarily creatures of habit.
+If you'd like your cat's activity schedule to suit your lifestyle-rather than late night workouts followed by her pouncing on you in bed and meowing for food at 5 a.m.-then work actively to create those habits right away.

-- Play with your kitten every day at times that work for you.
+- Play with your cat every day at times that work for you.
 If you go to bed at midnight, set playtime for 11:30 p.m.
 Or, if you go to bed at 10 p.m. and get up at 6 a.m., set playtime for 6:30 a.m., and give her evening meal later, after final play session. - Establish a special location for play-and don't make it your bedroom.
-Use a cat-appropriate space, such as near a cat tree or condo. - Pick up all toys (and items your kitten likes to play with) at night and put them away. - Put your kitten in her safe haven at night and ignore any tantrums (unless you suspect illness).
+Use a cat-appropriate space like near a cat tree or condo. - Pick up all toys (and items your cat likes to play with) at night and put them away. - Close the door to your bedroom or put your cat in her safe haven and ignore any tantrums.